|Photos||Video & Audio||Blogs||Statistics||Archive||Games||Mobile|

 A Calypso allrounder is born.
 Collis King could be an absolutely devastating hitter on his day.
 His coronation came in the World Cup final of 1979, when he flayed England all round Lord's in a breathtaking 66-ball 86, having come to the crease with West Indies in trouble.
 His career was effectively finished after he was banned for going on a rebel tour to South Africa in 1983-84.
 He also played for Glamorgan and Worcestershire.

 Many cricketers have a mid-life crisis, in the course of which they reinvent themselves, but nobody can match New Zealand's efficient, un-fussy opener Mark Richardson, who was born today.
 When Richardson began his first-class career with Auckland, he was a left-arm spinner who batted No. 10.
 But after suffering an attack of the yips, he concentrated on his batting to increasingly good effect.
-He was 30 when he made his Test debut, and hardly looked back after making 99 in his second Test, and his first of four hundreds against Pakistan in Hamilton in 2001.
+He was 30 when he made his Test debut, scored 99 in his second Test, and his first of four hundreds against Pakistan in Hamilton in 2001.
 Richardson retired in 2004, having played 38 Tests and scoring at an average of 44.7.
 His after-match challenges to the opposition's slowest runner were popular, and he often contested them in a beige lycra jumpsuit.

 Pelham Warner made the first ball-by-ball radio broadcast from Lord's on the first day of the match between Middlesex and Nottinghamshire.
 The BBC had asked for a perch in the pavilion, but instead were stuck next to the clock at the Nursery End.
 The experiment was deemed a success and was repeated for Eton v Harrow and Oxford v Cambridge, two games of social, if not general, importance.